amine-tayani/portfolio/README.md

 # My Portfolio as Full Stack Developer

-This project use the Next js framework developed by [Vercel](https://vercel.com), it uses the Popular Css Framework Tailwind CSS

-## Project Screenshot
+## About Project

 ![Project Screenshot](portfolio.png)

+My portfolio was built using the Next js framework developed by [Vercel](https://vercel.com), it uses the Popular Css Framework Tailwind CSS.